Mithun, Inc

-Mithun is a multidisciplinary design firm headquartered in Seattle with offices in San Francisco and Los Angeles.
+Mithun is a multidisciplinary design firm with offices in Seattle, San Francisco and Los Angeles.
 The company provides integrated design services including architecture, landscape architecture, interior design, urban design and planning.
+In 2023 Mithun won the 2023 American Institute of Architects Architecture Firm Award.
+This national accolade celebrates exemplary design and practice and is the highest honor the AIA bestows upon an architecture firm.

 History

 The firm was founded in 1949 by Omer Mithun, a professor of architecture at the University of Washington as a private practice in Bellevue, Washington.
 Mithun incorporated in 1953, and became Mithun Partners in 1988.
-The practice moved into the historic Times Square Building in 1990, after the firm outgrew the space they moved again in 2000, after renovating their present-day headquarters on Pier 56.
-Mithun is now led by a board of directors, presided by Bert Gregory, FAIA, who also serves as CEO.
+The practice moved to Seattle in 1990 and in 2000 renovated their present-day headquarters on Pier 56.
+In 2008, Mithun opened its San Francisco office and in 2018 opened a third office in Los Angeles.
+Mithun is led by a board of directors, presided over by Dave Goldberg - FAIA, and partners Anne Torney - FAIA and Brendan Connolly - FAIA.